 CLEAN DRAIN AND DRY:

-1. Clean off all plant parts, animals, and mud from boat and equipment (e.g. boots, waders, fishing gear).
+1. Clean off all plant parts, animals, and mud from all WATERCRAFT and equipment (including: kayaks, canoes, standup paddleboards, swimming/ water toys, swimsuits, boots, waders, fishing gear).
 Use power wash station if available.

 2. Drain onto land all items that can hold water (e.g. buckets, wells, bilge, and ballast).